 From Forest to Fork: Come explore the sustainable sourcing of art materials with Sculpture Professors Michael Asbill and Emily Puthoff.
 Using a portable wood mill, they will mill an Ash log into a table to serve a community meal for the exhibition opening.

-Join our speakers, students, and professors for a joyous exhibition opening of MFA student work.
+Join our speakers, students and professors for a communal meal and joyous exhibition opening of MFA student work.
 Explore the importance of pollinators with the Hudson Valley Bee Habitat’s Honey tasting workshop and entangle into ecology with Sculpture Professors Michael Asbill and Emily Puthoff in a dynamic cooking and drawing event using charcoal made from downed trees.

-The exhibition and related programming are generously supported by SUNY New Paltz’s Office of Enrollment Management, The Department of Art, and the School of Fine and Performing Arts.
+The exhibition and related programming are generously supported by SUNY New Paltz’s Office of Enrollment Management, The Department of Art, the School of Fine and Performing Arts, and SUNY New Paltz's Career Resource Center Major Connections.
 For more information or to request accommodations please contact Matthew Friday at fridaym@newpaltz.edu.